openvinotoolkit/open_model_zoo/demos/python_demos/speech_recognition_demo/README.md

 This demo demonstrates Automatic Speech Recognition (ASR) with a pretrained Mozilla\* DeepSpeech 0.8.2 model.

+It works with version 0.6.1 as well, and should also work with other models trained with Mozilla DeepSpeech 0.6.x/0.7.x/0.8.x with ASCII alphabets.

 ## How It Works

 The application accepts